unlooped/FuzzySearchJS/README.md

 ## Todo: ##

-- Add tests
+- Add tests for Modules
-- Add makefile
 - Implement own Levenshtein algorithm for improving performance.
 It's not neccessary to calculate the whole number everytime.
 You can calculate the first rows and everytime a new letter is added you can just calculate the next row.
 Also if your tolerance is reached you can stop calculate the other rows.
 - Play around with factors for best results.
 Maybe some presets for different situations.
 It's a big difference if you make a live search or if you make a search with the full term.
 - Take a closer look at Sift3 algorithm.
 Maybe there also is some potential for performance optimizations.